'Gilmore Girls' Season 1, Episode 20: P.S. I Lo...

 • Dean is stocking Mystic Mint cookies whenever Lorelai barges in and confronts him.
 These cookies were great and it's bullshit that they no longer exist.

 • "That guy" sitting at the counter who asks Luke for ketchup is a townie named Joe.
-He also pops up in "Tick, Tick, Tick, Boom!" and "Nag Hammadi Is Where They Found the Gnostic Gospels."
+He also appears in "Tick, Tick, Tick, Boom!" and "Nag Hammadi Is Where They Found the Gnostic Gospels."
 He's never officially declared Kirk's arch nemesis, but he basically is.

 • Never forget that Max is the fucking worst.
 He's like that dude who won't stop texting you after 1 mediocre Tinder date even though it's patently clear you had no chemistry and you've responded to each subsequent text with one word answers.
 "Get a clue, Columbo."
 (I stole this one from Jess.)